EpistasisLab/regens/README.md

 ## About REGENS :dna:

 REGENS (REcombinatory Genome ENumeration of Subpopulations) is an open source Python package :package: that simulates whole genomes from real genomic segments.
 REGENS recombines these segments in a way that simulates completely new individuals while simultaneously preserving the input genomes' linkage disequilibrium (LD) pattern with extremely high fedility.
 REGENS can also simulate mono-allelic and epistatic single nucleotide variant (SNV) effects on a continuous or binary phenotype without perturbing the simulated LD pattern.
+REGENS was measured to be 88.5 times faster and require 6.2 times lower peak RAM on average than a similar algorithm called Triadsim.

 ## :star2: IMPORTANT NOTICE (PLEASE READ) :star2: